LuNeder/Kai/README.md

 - %T: Title
 - %u: @username of who's tweeting (defined in configuration files)
 - %n: Number of the current tweet on the thread
-- %f: Total number of tweets on the thread
+- %F: Total number of tweets on the thread

 #
 Kai uses she/her pronouns